Brandy-Corwin/Brandy-Corwin.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I have done research both inside and outside the classroom at UW - Eau Claire.
+More information about my research can be found in the projects tab.
     design:
       columns: '1'
   # - block: collection